AI in Talent Assessment: A Promising Mix, With Due Caution

 1. Improving Efficiency

 A common use of AI thus far has been to assist in the generation of client-facing content.
 This includes generating content ideas as well as drafts of the content itself, such as lists, blogs, emails, and other resources or communications.
-In the context of talent assessment, AI can help generate initial item pools for psychometric instruments, or create summaries of large volumes of text.
+In the context of talent assessment, AI can help generate initial item pools for psychometric instruments or create summaries of large volumes of text.
 With its natural language processing capabilities, AI can also help with generating insights from large qualitative datasets, which might otherwise require many personnel hours to parse and summarize.
 Finally, AI can enable more “natural” interactions with quantitative outputs of talent assessments, turning what might otherwise be a series of clicks or lines of code into a simple conversational query.

 2. Advancing Data Collection and Predictive Power